gonmmarques/aws-developer-designing-developing/README.md

-## Code used to complete the AWS Developer: AWS Developer: Designing and Developing
+## Code used to complete the AWS Developer: Designing and Developing

 The scope of the course is to know more about AWS.
 It follows the AWS Developer: Getting Started course.
 It goes deeper on the usage of the AWS SDK.
 It was built on AW services like: